University of Łódź

-The University of Łódź (alternative spelling: University of Lodz) is a fully accredited, state-owned, traditional university.
+The University of Łódź is a fully accredited, state-owned, traditional university.
 It is one of 18 institutions of its type in Poland.

 It has more than 25,000 students and 2,600 teachers.
 Its international cooperation includes 385 partner institutions from all over the world.
 A range of BA, MA, and postgraduate courses held in English as a language of instruction are offered to Polish and overseas students.